 From cutting to Bonsai

-Take a look at the Bonsai styling section for detailed information about techniques including wiring and pruning.
-But first, six images of a Criptomeria tree that was grown from seed into Bonsai over the course of 15 years.
-Thanks to Jose Ontañón for sharing these inspiring images.
+Take a look at the Bonsai styling section for detailed information on wiring and pruning techniques.
+We also made an online course all about developing young Bonsai.
+But first, five images of a Cryptomeria tree that was grown from seed into Bonsai over the course of 22 years.

 1 year old Japanese cedar (Cryptomeria)